Assistant Professor in Ecology and Evolutionary Biology, Department of Biosciences, Rice University

 Egan, S.P., G.R.
 Ragland, L. Assour, T.H.Q.
 Powell, G.R.
 Hood, S. Emrich, P. Nosil & J.L.
 Feder.
 Experimental evidence natural selection drives genome-wide divergence during sympatric speciation, in review.

 Reynolds, R.J., G. de los Campos, S.P.
 Egan, & J.R.
 Ott.
-Modeling heterogeneity among fitness functions using random regression, in review.
+Modeling heterogeneity among fitness functions using random regression, in revision.

 Manuscripts in preparation -